RL0109/Molecular-Model-Viewer/README.md

 - Use the scroll wheel to zoom in or out on the molecule.

 ## Required raylib files
-The following raylib files need to be in the repo for the application to compile
+The following raylib files need to be in the directory of the application to compile
 correctly:

 - raylib.h